 To remove the vacuum booster, you will need a 13 mm socket head and a Phillips screwdriver.

-Loosen the mounting clamp and disconnect the hose from the check valve vacuum
+Loosen the clamp and disconnect the hose from the vacuum check valve

 Remove the master cylinder as described above